pawelekg95/pygrm/docs/index.md

-Base class of other commands
+Base class for other commands.
+Takes base input from user, such as destination host and runner type.

 Constructor